hood-casu/find-a-gig/docs/api/delete-inst.md

 | --- | --- | --- |
 | id | integer | Identification number assigned to a users instrumentalist or vocalist profile upon creation.|

-Get a profile's ID number by sending a request to [Create an instrumentalist profile](api/inst-create-inst/) or sending a request for [GET all instrumentalists](api/inst-get-all-inst/).
+Get a profile's ID number by sending a request to [CREATE an instrumentalist profile][def2] or sending a request for [GET all instrumentalists][def].

 ## Request example